 Local and Community History Challenge

-We think now is a great time to learn more about all the wonderful and interesting things close to home!
-In May we created 10 prompts to get people thinking about the history of their local area, their family and the history of our guiding community but these could be completed any time.
+May is Local and Community History month and we’ve created 10 prompts to get people thinking about the history of their local area, their family and the history of our guiding community but these could be completed any time.
 Some of these activities are based on interest badges from all sections.